Achievable logoAchievable logo

 • Utility needs

-• Must meet local building codes and be reviewed by city planning departments.
+• The design must meet local building codes and be reviewed by city planning departments.

 3. Construction phase

-• Typically the longest and most costly phase.
+• This is typically the longest and most costly phase.

-• Requires close monitoring to stay on time and budget.
+• It requires close monitoring to stay on schedule and within budget.

-• Delays can affect athletic program use and lead to loss of revenue.
+• Delays can disrupt athletic program use and may lead to loss of revenue.

 4. Preoperation phase